 Honda Performance Development (HPD) is the Honda racing company within North America.
 Founded in 1993, and located in Santa Clarita, Calif., HPD is the technical operations center for high-performance Honda racing cars and engines.

-HPD is the single engine supplier to the IZOD IndyCar Series and competes in prototype sports-car racing under the HPD banner in the American Le Mans Series, Intercontinental Le Mans Cup and the European-based Le Mans Series.
-HPD offers a variety of race engines for track applications from prototype sports cars to karting; for professional, amateur and entry-level racers.
+As one of three engine suppliers to the IZOD IndyCar Series, Honda won this year’s Indianapolis 500 with driver Dario Franchitti; and competes in prototype sports-car racing under the HPD banner in the American Le Mans Series and the FIA World Endurance Championship.
+HPD offers a variety of race engines for track applications from prototype sports cars to karting; and showcases ‘fun-to-drive’ products for professional, amateur and entry-level racers.

 Honda Challenge 1: Jason Kohler, Honda S2000

 PTB: Egidijus Sadauskas, Honda Civic